 The Bureau of Development Services does not issue waivers or exemptions for asbestos surveys or asbestos abatement.
-Qualifying exemptions can be found in OAR 340-248-0250 and waivers are addressed in OAR 340-248-0270 section (4); please contact the OPEQ Program for information and waiver/exemption requests.
+Qualifying exemptions can be found in OAR 340-248-0250 and waivers are addressed in OAR 340-248-0270 section (4); please contact the Oregon Department of Environmental Quality Asbestos Program for information and waiver/exemption requests.
 If you have been granted a waiver by Oregon DEQ you must submit the written approval with your permit application.